Third from the Sun

-My second solo exhibition with Ceri Hand Gallery took its title from a song by American industrial-metal band Prong.
+This was a solo show at Ceri Hand Gallery's first London space in Covent Garden (31 Aug - 29 Sep, 2012) and took its title from a song by American industrial-metal band Prong.
 Originally written by 70s experimental-rockers Chrome, it was inspired by the Twilight Zone episode of the same name.
 Aired in the late 1950s, the episode follows the plight of two workers at a nuclear munitions factory.
 Highlighting a creeping paranoia and frustration for change present in the American (world) psychology of the day, the refrain from the song, "Everything's the same, nothing has changed, everything's the same, nothing has changed at all, changed in our world", alludes to a place or state of being that has become entirely paralysed by the inevitability of it's own apparent destiny.

 The show included a mixture of painting, photography, video, print, sculpture and sound and continued to explore my interests in social/political cntrol, aspiration, isolation, myth, legacy, language and its proposenity to fail.